 Our aim 6 is to more actively advocate for policies that support net zero, including carbon pricing.

 We co-operate and engage with governments, regulators and legislators in the development of proposed policies relevant to our business.
 These policies can affect us in a wide range of areas – from tax and employment issues to safety or the energy transition.
 This co-operation and engagement may include direct lobbying on specific policy proposals by our own employees, through broader advocacy via research work or supporting think tanks, to communications activities and advertising.

-In September 2020, the steering group of the Climate Action100+ investor initiative issued the Climate Action 100+ Net Zero Company Benchmark. bp welcomes the benchmark as an important transparency initiative.
+In February 2021, the Climate Action100+ investor initiative issued the Climate Action 100+ Net Zero Company Benchmark. bp welcomes the benchmark as an important transparency initiative.
 One of the indicators in the benchmark (Indicator 7) is related to Climate Policy Engagement and specifically to companies’ positions on a number of specific areas of climate policy.
 In recognition of investor interest in this matter, we set out bp’s high-level public policy positions in response to those specific areas of climate policy in the document below.
 These do not seek to be comprehensive.

 We understand that positions taken on any topic by a trade association are often a compromise or majority view, arrived at through their individual decision-making processes, with the potential for widely differing views among their membership.
 Consequently, we may share our perspective on emerging policy themes with a specific trade association, but as one member among many, we do not expect to dictate what they write or say.

 We monitor our memberships of associations, and the positions they take.
 Where our views cannot be reconciled, we may share details here.